 Record-breaking success for ECS pupils

-Pupils have been offered a range of awards and places including some with double or triple scholarships.
-Reflecting the breadth of the curriculum on offer at ECS, awards have been offered for Music, Sport, Art, Academic, Performing Arts, Vocal and even the prestigious Peter Hurford Award for an organ scholar!
+Pupils will be moving on in September to some of the country’s leading senior schools, either close to home (Blundell’s, Exeter School, Maynard, Wellington) or further afield to Marlborough College, Sherborne School, Canford and Lancing College.
+They have been offered a range of awards and places including some with double or triple scholarships.
+Reflecting the breadth of the curriculum on offer at ECS, awards have been offered for Music, Sport, Art, Academic, Performing Arts, Vocal and Organ.

-Mr Meeke, Head of Scholarships and Enrichment is incredibly proud of the results: “This year’s cohort deserve particular praise for persevering during lockdown and for putting up with me appearing via Teams to interview them in their own homes!”
+Mr James Meeke, Head of Scholarships and Enrichment is incredibly proud of the results: “This year’s cohort deserve particular praise for persevering during lockdown and for putting up with me appearing via Teams to give them interview practice in their own homes!”